 How It Works

-Every player starts at a base rating (default: 1000).
-When two players face off, the bot calculates the expected outcome based on their rating difference.
-The actual result is compared to the expectation, and both players' ratings are adjusted accordingly:
+Every player starts at a base rating (default: 1200).
+When two players — or two teams — face off, the bot calculates the expected outcome based on their rating difference.
+The actual result is compared to the expectation, and every participant's rating is adjusted accordingly:

 - Win against a stronger opponent — large rating gain